Collaborative for Children's History

 We enhance our child care referral service by adding information on how programs rank on nationally recognized standards of quality such as teacher-to-child ratios and training.
 The service is renamed QualiFind.

 Hurricane Ike hits the Texas Gulf Coast resulting in severe damage to hundreds of child care programs.
-We work with funders and partners to provide grants and training to almost 400 impacted child care programs.
+We work with funders and partners to provide grants and training to almost 400 impacted programs.

 2009-2011